 His Highness has been Champion UK Arabian Owner on many occasions and is also a leading breeder.
 He divides his breeding-stock between the UK and France, supporting the breed worldwide with stallions standing in the UK, France and the USA.
 In the UK, Shadwell Arabians are based at Shadwell Estate Company Ltd in Norfolk.
 Purebred Arabian racehorses are trained in the UK, France and UAE, winning many of the high profile races in the sport.

 His Highness is also patron of ARO’s flagship event, Dubai International Arabian Races (DIAR) – Europe’s premier Arabian racing fixture, held since 2003 at Newbury racecourse.
-On this day, DIAR uniquely supports the grass-roots, whilst showcasing the sport at the very highest level, with the following programme of races:
+On this day, DIAR uniquely supports the grass-roots, whilst showcasing the sport at the very highest level.

 His Highness’s passion and enthusiasm for the Arabian racehorse has been rewarded as the meeting has increased in stature every season since its inception over 30 years ago.
 The forward thinking DIAR committee has instigated a number of initiatives to keep the programme at the forefront of the sport by adding a series of preparatory races to the DIAR calendar.
 This now encompasses races in Italy, France, Holland and Sweden, bringing the entire DIAR programme to 24 races, including 10 at Group or Listed level.